-COVID-19 Relief Program: Miami-Dade Arts Support Grants (MAS)
+Coronavirus Aid, Relief, and Economic Security Act (CARES Act): Miami-Dade Arts Support Grants (MAS) - COVID-19 Relief Program

 On July 27, 2020, the Board of County Commissioners (Board) approved a resolution to develop and implement the Miami-Dade Arts Support Grants (MAS) program for cultural organizations and artists-entrepreneurs using \$10 million of funds made available through the 2020 Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to alleviate financial hardships caused by COVID-19.
 The Department rapidly launched the Miami-Dade Arts Support Grants (MAS) program on August 11, 2020 for arts and cultural businesses and artistsentrepreneurs.
-All \$10 million of the funds made available through the CARES Act and allocated by Board is dedicated to grants to help provide relief to close to 300 cultural groups and 856 artists and cultural "gig" workers; administration of this program is being covered by Department staff.
-The guidelines and application forms were developed in close consultation with Hagerty Consulting, the County's CARES Act consultant, to ensure adherence to federal requirements, and were reviewed by the Office of the County Attorney.
+All \$10 million of the funds made available through the CARES Act and allocated by Board was granted to help provide relief to close to 300 cultural groups and 856 artists and cultural "gig" workers.